Adamsomb History, Family Crest & Coats of Arms

-Important Dates for the Adamsomb family
+Early History of the Adamsomb family

 This web page shows only a small excerpt of our Adamsomb research.
 Another 89 words (6 lines of text) covering the years 1261, 1296, 1587, 1433, 1581 and 1639 are included under the topic Early Adamsomb History in all our PDF Extended History products and printed products wherever possible.

 The name Adamsomb, appeared in many references, and from time to time, the surname was spelt Adamsone, Addamson, Adamson and others.